mullvad/mullvadvpn-app/README.md

     pinning
   - **ca.crt** - The Mullvad relay server root CA. Bundled with the app and only OpenVPN relays signed by this CA are trusted
-  - **crl.pem** - The certificate revocation list for old relay certificates

 ### Building, testing and misc